 Most types of income count in your income test.
-We use this and the assets test to work out if you can get a payment and calculate rates.
+We use this and your assets test to assess if you can get a payment, and to calculate your rate of payment.

 - an amount you earn, derive or receive for your own use or benefit

 - some regular payments you get as a gift or allowance.

 - goods, services or other benefits in return for an item, action or promise.

 We use the gross amount in the income test.
 This is the amount before tax or any other deductions.

 The income test includes income from anywhere in the world, not just Australia.
 This includes pensions from other countries.
 Read about overseas income.

 This is the amount we count in your income test.
 This also includes your partner's income.